 Queenstown has had a housing shortage for the past few years due to its geographic location and popularity with tourists and wealthy investors.
 This has also helped to push up the prices of goods, foods and services.

-In November 2023, data released by property website realestate.co.nz showed house prices in Central Otago and the Queenstown Lakes Districts was average of NZ$1.67 million, up from NZ$1.40 million in 2021.
+In November 2024, data released by property website real estate.co.nz showed house prices in Central Otago and the Queenstown Lakes Districts were on average NZ$1.8 million, an 11% increase from the year before.

-On average the weekly rent in Queenstown is NZ$700.
-This is an increase of $110 a week (18.6%) compared to a year earlier.
+On average, the weekly rent in Queenstown is NZ$720.
+This is an increase of $20 a week compared to a year earlier.
 Most people will split this cost between two, three or even four flatmates.
 To enjoy living in Queenstown a single person should budget at least NZ$5,000 per month to live alone and $NZ4,000 to live in a flat.
 A family of four needs to make at least NZ$8,000 per month.

 These figures are more than what you may need even in bigger cities like Wellington, as the cost of groceries, eating out, and entertainment is very expensive in Queenstown.
 Many people choose to live in smaller towns outside of Queenstown and then commute into the town.